Skip to content

 - FILE_NO_DELETE

-The default value is the single item FILE
+The default value is the FILE category, which is conservative and appropriate for most teams.

 version: v1